Graduate Certificate in Peace and Conflict Studies

 Further course information

-Peace and Conflict Studies is an interdisciplinary program which provides students with the knowledge and practical skills for a range of careers associated with conflict resolution, international peace and security, social justice, human rights, and community and international development.
 Graduates of Peace and Conflict Studies work for the United Nations, international non-government organisations, local community organisations, universities and government departments, and as peace-builders, community workers, diplomats, academics, conflict resolution practitioners and researchers.

-Admission to candidature for the Graduate Certificate in Peace and Conflict Studies requires a bachelor’s degree in any area.
-Relevant, recent professional qualifications and experience may be assessed as suitable for admission by the Dean under the provision for exceptional circumstances outlined in the Coursework Rule.
+(b) relevant, recent professional qualifications and experience may be assessed as suitable for admission by the Dean under the provision for exceptional circumstances outlined in the Coursework Rule.

 Available places will be offered to qualified applicants based on merit, according to the admissions criteria.
 In exceptional circumstances the Dean may admit applicants without these qualifications but whose evidence of experience and achievement is deemed by the Dean to be equivalent.
 For the admissions criteria see section 5, Admission to candidature, of the course resolutions